All Posts

 dyed sls components

-With affordable workflows such as pot dyeing available, dyeing SLS parts is an easy and accessible way to elevate your parts' aesthetics.
+With affordable workflows such as ultrasonic dyeing available, dyeing SLS parts is an easy and accessible way to elevate your parts' aesthetics.

-The darker base color of Formlabs SLS parts means that only darker dyes are possible, and black is the most consistent, easily achievable solution.
-For end-use parts or final-stage prototypes, black dye is the best option.
 To learn more about SLS 3D printing or dyeing SLS 3D printed parts, contact our team.
-To see the full testing results, download the white paper.
+To see the full testing results and the step-by-step workflow, download the white paper.